dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 There are countless aspects of life that ancient people understood more clearly than we do today.
-In many, standing on the shoulders of giants has yielded crippled versions of ourselves because we were always molded and die-cast by a typology of life experience now *decimated* by technology.
+In many, standing on the shoulders of giants has yielded crippled versions of ourselves because we were always molded and die-cast by typologies of life experience now *decimated* by technology.

 <a name="into-the-tragic-comedy-of-fate-i-cast-myself" />